reflectoring/reflectoring.github.io/_posts/2017-11-14-gradle-lazy-property-evaluation.md

 Extension war
 ```

-This simple hack can come in quite handy, but can only be used within Groovy Strings, as it uses Groovys build in [Lazy String Evaluation](http://docs.groovy-lang.org/latest/html/documentation/#_special_case_of_interpolating_closure_expressions).
+This simple hack can come in quite handy, but can only be used within Groovy Strings, as it uses Groovys build-in [Lazy String Evaluation](http://docs.groovy-lang.org/latest/html/documentation/#_special_case_of_interpolating_closure_expressions).
+Note that [Groovy Strings](http://docs.groovy-lang.org/latest/html/documentation/#_double_quoted_string) are those Strings wrapped in double quotes, whereas regular [Java Strings](http://docs.groovy-lang.org/latest/html/documentation/#_single_quoted_string) are wrapped in single quotes.

+## Lazy Evaluation of non-String Properties

 Using Closures you can also use lazy evaluation for other property types like shown below.